boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

         def auth msg
             msg['event'] == 'auth'
         end
-        # to use for both Websockets AND AJAX, make sure
+        # to use for both Websockets AND AJAX(AJAJ), make sure
         # the method is public and add a default value. i.e.
         def auth msg = nil
             if msg
               # is Websockets
               msg['event'] == 'auth'
             else
-              # is AJAX
+              # is AJAJ
               params[:id] == 'auth'
               msg = params.dup
             end
             # this will write a JSON response for both
-            # AJAX and Websockets
+            # AJAJ and Websockets
             {event: :connnection, token: "token"}.to_json
         end